IT Admin Guide to Insights in Teams for Education

 - Guest accounts do not have access to Insights.

-Educators and leaders have different permission levels and logic:
+Educators and leaders have different entry points where they can discover and use Insights.

-- Educators can add the Insights app to a public channel within a class team by navigating to Apps in the Teams app bar and searching for Insights.
+- Tabs - insights for each class they own are available in a tab added from the top navigation menu.
+Insights will surface activity data from all channels within a class team, but can only be added as a tab to public channels.
 The tab reflects activity from everyone in the class team who isn’t an owner (including educators who aren’t owners of the team).

 Insights has industry-leading compliance commitments, and is classified as a Tier-C service within the Office 365 Compliance Framework.